nicklockwood/FXBlurView/README.md

 These methods can be used to enable and disable updates for all dynamic FXBlurView instances with a single command.
 Useful for disabling updates immediately before performing an animation so that the FXBlurView updates don't cuase the animation to stutter.
 Calls can be nested, but ensure that the enabled/disabled calls are balanced, or the updates will be left permantently enabled or disabled.

+    - (void)updateAsynchronously:(BOOL)async completion:(void (^)())completion;

+This method can be used to trigger an update of the blur effect (useful when `dynamic = NO`).
+The async argument controls whether the blur will be redrawn on the main thread or in the background.
+The completion argument is an optional callback block that will be called when the blur is completed.

     - (void)setNeedsDisplay;

 Inherited from UIView, this method can be used to trigger a (synchronous) update of the view.
-Useful when `dynamic = NO`.
+Calling this method is more-or-less equivalent to calling `[view updateAsynchronously:NO completion:NULL]`.

 FXBlurView properties